 I have a painting selected for the University of Exeter Open Exhibition 11th-18th June 2017 at the Forum, Streatham Campus 10am – 5pm daily.
 The OBSERVATORY : Perspectives on the Landscape, Society and Spirit.
 Artists were invited to submit work related to research at the University and my piece reflects plastic pollution of our seas […]

-Judy Harington – Artist Contact Details E mail: firstname.lastname@example.org Website: https:// judyharington.com My art I took early retirement from a wonderful career as a radiologist in the NHS and launched into a Fine Art Degree course at Exeter College (Plymouth University) where I attained a distinction in 2014.
-I travelled the world […]
+Judy Harington – Environmental Artist Contact Details E mail: email@example.com Website: https:// judyharington.com My art I took early retirement from a wonderful career as a radiologist in the NHS and launched into a Fine Art Degree course at Exeter College (Plymouth University) where I attained a distinction in 2014.
+The world beckoned, […]